frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <center><img src="\img\design-guide\stage1b\gears\simpleGears.gif" style="width:40%"></center>
 <center>*A simple animation of two gears meshing.
 Notice that meshed gears will spin in opposite directions.*</center>

 In order to change the torque and speed from the input to output, different sized gears must be used.
-For gear transmissions, the gear ratio is the number of teeth on the output gear to the number of teeth on the input gear.
-This ratio is the mechanical advantage of the system.
-Note that meshed gears will spin in opposite directions.
+Remember that the ratio is related to the number of teeth of the gears.
+Teeth will always mesh together one by one, but the number of teeth per revolution is different for different sized gears, causing a difference in angular speed even if the surface speed of the gear is the same.

 <center>**Changing Speed and Torque with Gears**</center>
 <!-- Slideshow container -->